petertengg/petertengg.github.io/Programming/_posts/2025-08-05-how-i-built-my-personal-site-with-jekyll-and-minimal-mistakes-part-2.md

 ### jekyll-feed

 Installed as a Ruby gem, it performs the generation of feeds based on your site content.
 It is <a href="https://pages.github.com/versions/" target="_blank" rel="nofollow noopener noreferrer">supported</a> by GitHub Pages (GHP), so you can use it even if you rely on GHP to build your site.
-After having struggled so much with the Posts vs. custom collections support by Jekyll ([taxonomies](/programming/2025-07-29-how-i-build-my-personal-site-with-jekyll-and-minimal-mistakes-part-1#categories-and-tags-aka-taxonomies) and [related posts](#related-posts---monkey-patching-ruby)), it was a pleasant surprise that `jekyll-feed` is pretty configurable (<a href="https://github.com/jekyll/jekyll-feed#jekyll-feed-plugin" target="_blank" rel="nofollow noopener noreferrer">see more</a>) and is happy to recognise other collections beyond the almighty `Posts`.
+After having struggled so much with the Posts vs. custom collections support by Jekyll ({% include link.html key="programming_personal_site_1" text="taxonomies" anchor="#categories-and-tags-aka-taxonomies" %} and [related posts](#related-posts---monkey-patching-ruby)), it was a pleasant surprise that `jekyll-feed` is pretty configurable (<a href="https://github.com/jekyll/jekyll-feed#jekyll-feed-plugin" target="_blank" rel="nofollow noopener noreferrer">see more</a>) and is happy to recognise other collections beyond the almighty `Posts`.
 All I had to do in my `_config.yaml` is:
 ```yaml
 plugins:
   - jekyll-feed